FJLopezGarcia/UITestingFramework/README.md

 - Protractor E2E test framework for AngularJS applications: run your e2e or integration tests created with Jasmine.
 (Selenium and Webdriver)
 - Grunt: Your JavaScript Task Runner
 - Bower: Power demand packages
-- Accessibility plugin - Added same audit library used by the Chrome browser extension
+- Accessibility plugin
+-- Added same audit library used by the Chrome browser extension -- Also added the AXE accessibility engine